hannahbellelee/greenshot-wpfeditor-v2/README.md

 - Greenshot 1.x was using Windows.Forms, this editor will be based on WPF
 - Greenshot 1.x used serializing for it's file format, Greenshot 2.x will use googles protobuf.
 - Uses MVVM and dependency injection for the UI, making it possible to extend the functionality with additional libraries.

+## What was old is now new

+This was forked from the official repository (greenshot/Greenshot2.Editor) -Hannahbelle (06/24/2024)